 The study found that 15.3% of patients were overweight or obese, while 9.6% were malnourished according to BMI classification.
 Three-quarters (75.2%) had a BMI within the normal range.
-Based on arm circumference, 16.2% of patients were malnourished, whereas calf circumference classification showed that 25.3% were at high risk and 14.3% were at moderate risk of malnutrition.
-According to the PG-SGA classification. which is a specific tool for identifying malnutrition in oncology populations, 21.4% of patients were at moderate risk only 0.6% were (level B), and malnourished.
+Based on arm circumference, 16.2% of patients were malnourished, whereas calf circumference classification showed that 25.3% were at high risk and 14.3% were moderate risk of malnutrition.
+According to the PG-SGA classification, which is a specific tool for identifying malnutrition in oncology populations, 21.4% of patients were at moderate risk (level B), and only 0.6% malnourished.
 These findings indicate that arm and calf circumferences provided similar results to the PG-SGA classification in identifying patients who were at risk of malnutrition.
 This aligns with previous studies, likely because these measurements reflect muscle mass [10, 11].

-Records generated by patients indicated that nearly half (40.3%) experienced weight loss in the two weeks before the interview, suggesting weight loss occurred both before and after surgery, despite 91.1% of patients reporting no change in dietary intake.
-The most frequent symptoms affecting patients' nutritional status in the two weeks prior to surgery were difficulty swallowing (29.4%), loss of appetite (27.9%), and fatigue (11.8%).
+Records generated by patients indicated that nearly half (40.3%) experienced weight loss in the two weeks before the interview, suggesting weight loss occurred both before and after despite 91.1% of patients surgery, reporting no change in dietary intake.
+The most frequent symptoms patients' nutritional status in the two weeks prior to surgery were difficulty swallowing (29.4%), loss of appetite (27.9%), and fatigue (11.8%).
 These findings suggest that hospital dietitians should develop strategies to prevent weight loss starting from the preparation phase for thyroid surgery and continuing through the postoperative period.

-Energy and protein intake of patients undergoing high dose radioactive iodine ablation therapy of their daily energy and $48.8 \pm 20,646 \pm 22.4\%$ of their daily protein requirements These findings were consistented with those of general postoperative patients in our study in 2019.
-Therefore, the role of dietary counseling is crucial not only to ensure iodine restriction but also to provide adequate energy and protein for
+Energy and protein intake of patients undergoing high dose radioactive iodine ablation therapy of their daily energy and $48.8 \pm 20.646 \pm 22.4\%$ of their daily protein requirements These findings were consistent with those of general postoperative patients in our study in 2019.
+Therefore, the role of dietary counseling is crucial not only to ensure iodine restriction but also to provide adequate energy and protein for postoperative recovery, support health for I-131 treatment intervention after two weeks and prevent weight gain in subjects at risk of overweight and obesity.